 Today’s data manipulation capabilities, including big data and cloud computing, show how clunky yesterday’s Excel-based systems really are.
 We’ve all struggled with the limitations of Excel.
 It’s static, and files need to be emailed from desktop to desktop.
 Management teams can only hope that each version houses the most updated figures.

 The solution for this is to keep all your data in a centralized location where everyone can access it.
 A cloud-based program for all your supply chain data is the easiest way.
 Or consider keeping your spreadsheets in a central repository, like a Google Drive or Dropbox.
 Collaborative work efforts across teams and facilities are easier when everything is stored in an accessible, online solution.
 The functionality, customization, and integration of ERPs are becoming more limited, according to PwC.
 You need to find a process to absorb, manipulate, and process your data without manual labor.

 4. Collaborate With Your Suppliers

 Suppliers are your friends.
 The relationship between buyer and seller is never more important than the moment you need a PO expedited or VMI parameters optimized.
-Are you able to monitor suppliers for real-time KPIs and metrics?
+As you try to better understand how to deal with material shortages, ask yourself: are you able to monitor suppliers for real-time KPIs and metrics?

 Whether you’re recognizing a champion supplier or finding corrective solutions for an underperforming partner, aggregating data across your company gives a holistic view of how your supply chain performs.
 With this information, you can set up improvement plans to ensure issues are addressed and controlled.
 These initiatives will be critical: